JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 type, which makes relatively sophisticated use of the promotion mechanism with the following promotion rules::

-    promote_rule{T<:Integer}(::Type{Rational{T}}, ::Type{T}) = Rational{T}
     promote_rule{T<:Integer,S<:Integer}(::Type{Rational{T}}, ::Type{S}) = Rational{promote_type(T,S)}
     promote_rule{T<:Integer,S<:Integer}(::Type{Rational{T}}, ::Type{Rational{S}}) = Rational{promote_type(T,S)}
     promote_rule{T<:Integer,S<:AbstractFloat}(::Type{Rational{T}}, ::Type{S}) = promote_type(T,S)

-The first rule asserts that promotion of a rational number with its own numerator/denominator type, simply promotes to itself.
-The second rule says that promoting a rational number with any other integer type promotes to a rational type whose numerator/denominator type is the result of promotion of its numerator/denominator type with the other integer type.
-The third rule applies the same logic to two different types of rational numbers, resulting in a rational of the promotion of their respective numerator/denominator types.
-The fourth and final rule dictates that promoting a rational with a float results in the same type as promoting the numerator/denominator type with the float.
+The first rule says that promoting a rational number with any other integer type promotes to a rational type whose numerator/denominator type is the result of promotion of its numerator/denominator type with the other integer type.
+The second rule applies the same logic to two different types of rational numbers, resulting in a rational of the promotion of their respective numerator/denominator types.
+The third and final rule dictates that promoting a rational with a float results in the same type as promoting the numerator/denominator type with the float.

 This small handful of promotion rules, together with the `conversion methods discussed above <#case-study-rational-conversions>`_, are